What's On NOW!

 After obtaining a Joint Honours degree in Biochemistry and Chemistry from Cardiff University in 1982, Guy studied drama at UCLA's School of Drama and started as an actor in 1985 in Hollywood.
 He returned to the UK in 1989 to study further at LAMDA.
 He is an multi-award winning actor, playwright, director, producer, international presente, dramaturge and renowned acting and executive coach.

-As a performer, he won The Stage Best Actor Award in 2001 for Fern Hill & Other Dylan Thomas and was aslo nominated in 1998 for A Soldier's Song, in 2003 for Best Solo Performance for Under Milk Wood, and again for Shylock in 2011.
+As a performer he won The Stage Best Actor Award in 2001 for Fern Hill & Other Dylan Thomas and was aslo nominated in 1998 for A Soldier's Song, 2003 for Best Solo Performance for Under Milk Wood, and again for Shylock in 2011.
 In 2003, he also received Edinburgh's most prestigious accolade, The Jack Tinker Spirit of the Fringe Award.
-His most recent solo work, A Christmas Carol, has sold nearly every ticket over 5 festive seasons since it opened in 2017.
+His most recent solo work, A Christmas Carol, has sold nearly every ticket over 6 festive seasons since it opened in 2017.
+It has also playedOff Broadway (Soho Playhouse), Yale University, Kansas City and Bethlehem PA.

 He is married to Brigitta and father to Indigo and Tallulah...

-Created by performer Clara Francesca, the artist was inspired to make a thought provoking and intense play to highlight how we can begin to heal some of the wounds caused over centuries as a result of forced discrimination and imposed unworthiness.
+Jenny is brought to life by performer Clara Francesca the artiste, inspired to make a thought-provoking and intense play to highlight how we can begin to heal some of the wounds caused over centuries as a result of forced discrimination and imposed unworthiness.

 To Download: